zhiming-xu/computer-graphics/hw1-rasterizer/README.md

 Notes:

+ * `PixelColorStorage` stores each r, g, and b channel as uint8 from 0 to 255, while `Color` stores them as floats from 0.0 to 1.0.
+Pay attention to the different data types.
   * Remember to do point-in-triangle tests with the point exactly at the center of the pixel, not the corner.
 Your coordinates should be equal to some integer point plus (.5,.5).
   * You should not make any assumptions about the ordering of the given points (i.e. whether or not they are given in clockwise order).
 Check `svg/basic/test6.svg`.
   * For now, ignore the `Triangle *tri` input argument to the function.
 We will come back to this in Part 4.